Understanding Bell locality tests at colliders: Spin correlations from momentum correlations.

-where $\alpha=b_1$ and $C_{ij}$ the average value of $s_{Ai} s_{Bj}$.
-(The constant $\alpha$ is usually called spin analyzing power in QM.)
+Here $\alpha=b_1$, with the subscripts $a$ and $b$ referring to the distributions $f(\hat p_a | \hat s_A)$ and $f(\hat p_b | \hat s_B)$, respectively. $C_{ij}$ is the average value of $s_{Ai} s_{Bj}$.
+The constant $\alpha$ is usually called spin analysing power in QM.
 This formula, first obtained in Ref.~\cite{Bechtle:2025ugc}, shows the connection between momentum and spin correlations.
 We stress that its derivation relies on the four assumptions in the above list.

 Bell tests at colliders proceed by extracting the spin correlations $C_{ij}$ from experimental data on $P_{ij}$.
-If such spin correlations violate a CHSH inequality, then the experiment cannot be described by a LHVT satisfying assumptions (1)-(4) above.
+If such spin correlations violate a CHSH inequality, then the experiment cannot be described by a LHVT satisfying assumptions (i)--(iv) above.